Flightsim.to

 • Pitot heat split into two independent circuits.
 Note: the sim still provides only a single pitot-static system feeding both airspeed indicators.
 That separation is future work.

-• [CHANGED] Fixed the loadmeter-needle animation that barely moved under idle load; it now displays POH-correct values (the scale differs depending on whether the bus is on battery or on generator, see POH).
+• Fixed the loadmeter-needle animation that barely moved under idle load; it now displays POH-correct values (the scale differs depending on whether the bus is on battery or on generator, see POH).

-• [NEW] Moved the engine starters to the battery bus to align with the POH electrical topology, and added a back-EMF starter model.
+• Moved the engine starters to the battery bus to align with the POH electrical topology, and added a back-EMF starter model.

 Hydraulic system